-- The system will display a small screen prompting to enter statement keyword or subroutine etc., as per requirement.
+- The system will display a small screen prompting you to enter a statement keyword or subroutine etc., as per requirement.

-- For break point in form routines , it is possible to access the current program , not external subroutine calls.
+- For break points in form routines, it is possible to access the current program, not external subroutine calls.

 Deleting a Dynamic Break-point